 Evidence and Beliefs

-The point is that you must state precisely what you want to believe and what you want THEM to believe so their world is not shaken to pieces when something doesn’t fit later.
+The point is that you must state what you want to know and what you want THEM to know so their world is not shaken to pieces when something doesn’t fit later.
 Nonambiguous is good, but evidence is even better.

 KEY POINT: Many beliefs are actually not beliefs, but hopes or desires and they must be treated very differently than beliefs.